How Kim Kardashian Really Feels as Kanye West Prepares to Release Music About Their Divorce - E! Online

 Kim Kardashian and Kanye West's friendship is much "Stronger" than it was six months ago.

-Following the reality star's decision to file for divorce from the rapper, multiple sources told E!
+Following the reality star's decision to file for divorce from the rapper in February, multiple sources told E!
 News that Kim and Kanye were no longer on speaking terms.
 In March, one insider went as far to say that Ye even changed his phone number, forcing the exes to communicate solely through their teams.

 Time heals all wounds though, with one source close to the 40-year-old reality star now telling E!
 News, "Kim and Kanye are doing great now.
 Now that the pressure of the marriage is off, they are on the same page as friends."